 If you need a few ideas for a small open-plan living room then look no further.
 This renovation project made a huge difference and gave a tired old property a new lease of life.
 Despite having a really small budget we were thrilled with the results and you could hardly believe it was the same house.

 As I said before there are a lot of very small properties in the Netherlands.
 Our little house is no exception to the rule.

 Whilst we don’t physically have a lot of square meterage the design and open plan layout of our kitchen/living room surprisingly feels quite roomy.

-When we bought the house we were able to see beyond the dated brown decor.
+When we bought the house luckily we were able to see beyond the dated brown decor.

-We did all the basic stuff ourselves (with the help of the family) and left the more difficult stuff like removing the false beams, re-plastering the ceilings and spouting the walls (we hired a ‘stukkador’ to plaster the ceilings and also spray the walls with a sort of textured paint).
+We did all the basic stuff ourselves (with a lot of help from the family) and left the more difficult stuff like removing the false beams, re-plastering the ceilings, and spouting the walls to the professionals (we hired a ‘stukkador’ to plaster the ceilings and also spray the walls with a sort of textured paint).

 Open Plan Living Room Before Makeover

 Disclosure: This post contains affiliate links that I think you may find useful – any purchases made via these links provide a small commission to me at no extra cost to you.
 This helps me keep the blog up and running.

 The house had real wood floors and because our budget was pretty tight we decided to keep the flooring.